Witnessing downsizing in the making: quiescent and breathing galaxies at the dawn of the Universe: Summary and discussion

-The compact, massive RDs might be the progenitors of so called ``relics'' galaxies found in the local Universe \citep{Trujillo2009,Trujillo2014,Ferre-Mateu2017}, which are a small fraction of the early-type population.
-They also might be the bulges of future M31-like disks, if they accrete gas from the cosmic web \citep[e.g.][]{Nipoti2025}.
 The main issue that remains to be assessed is the real nature of the PS candidates, which are many and difficult to pinpoint given the fact that their photometric properties are similar to those of SF populations of similar age but different extinction or metallicity.
 However, in principle this would not affect our conclusions about the ``downsizing'' trend: the possibility that a fraction of the low mass PS candidates are actually obscured star-forming galaxies would just remove them from our sample, but the number of low mass RDs would still be too small to make the transition from PS to RD in the lM$_*<10.5$ regime a preferential evolutionary path.
 Analysis of available far-infrared MIRI data, and spectroscopic follow-ups especially for the dubious and the interesting candidates, are needed to fully assess their properties and to draw conclusions on the topics, and spectro-photometric analysis of the candidates is needed to disentangle the ambiguous nature of some of them and confirm the inferred physical properties.